Australian Sausage Rolls

-These Australian Sausage Rolls with cheese and bacon are full of flavour like you’ve never tasted before.
+These Australian Sausage Rolls with cheese and bacon are full of flavor like you’ve never tasted before.
 And this recipe is not that difficult to make.

-If you’ve never had sausage rolls, then you are in for a treat!!
+If you’ve never had sausage rolls, you’re in for a treat!!

 Why you’ll love this recipe

-These are perfect for entertaining and this is wonderful party food because you can make sausage rolls ahead of time.
+- Ideal for entertaining: These are perfect for entertaining and excellent party food because you can make sausage rolls beforehand.

-Austrlian Sausage Rolls are freezer friendly.
-I like to make larger sausage rolls for Sunday night dinner watching television.
+- Freezer Friendly: Australian Sausage Rolls are freezer-friendly.
+I like to make larger sausage rolls for a casual Sunday night supper.

 Ingredient notes

-This recipe doesn’t use sausage mince which can be very fatty but let’s not pretend that it’s low fat.
+This recipe uses high-quality ingredients, but let’s not pretend it’s low-fat.
 However, the taste is well worth it.

-- tasty cheddar cheese together with pecorino.
-You could use parmesan instead.
+- Tasty cheddar cheese together with Pecorino Romano cheese- You could use Parmigiano Reggiano cheese instead of Pecorino.

-Making Australian sausage rolls couldn’t be more simple.
+Making Australian sausage rolls couldn’t be simpler.
 There’s no pre-cooking involved.

-- Divide amongst the prerolled puff pastry sheets and shape into a sausage. (photo 2)
+Divide the mixture among the prerolled puff pastry sheets and shape each into a sausage.

-This recipe uses pre-rolled puff pastry that comes in square 25cm x 25cm (10in x 10in).
-This is so convenient to use.
-These pre-rolled puff pastry sheets are also perfect for savoury Twists with prosciutto or sweet Mini Cream Horns.
+This recipe uses pre-rolled, frozen puff pastry.
+These pre-rolled puff pastry sheets are also perfect for savory Twists with prosciutto or sweet Cream Horns.

 Serving suggestions

-This Australian Sausage Roll recipe with cheese and bacon ticks all the boxes – super tasty, great for entertaining and very welcomed at parties.
+This Australian Sausage Roll recipe with cheese and bacon ticks all the boxes – super tasty, great for entertaining, and very welcome at parties.
 Make a batch and put half in the freezer for later.
 You’ll thank yourself for it.

 More party recipes